SCST-project/scst/README.md

 ## QLogic target driver

 Two QLogic target drivers are included in the SCST project.

-The driver in the qla2x00t directory is a very stable driver that supports up to 16 Gb/s adapters.
-It is very stable, well tested and actively used in many production setups.
+The default driver is located in qla2x00t-32gbit directory and it supports up to 32 Gb/s FC.
+It is the newer one.

-There is also a newer driver that supports 32 Gb/s FC in the qla2x00t-32gbit directory.
-That driver has not yet reached the same maturity level as the old qla2x00t driver.
-It can be enabled by setting `QLA_32GBIT=y` variable while compiling.
+May anyone wish to switch back to the older driver that only supported up to 16 Gb/s adapters, it is located in qla2x00t directory.
+To make use of the older driver build scst with environment variable `QLA_32GBIT=no` set.

 Vladislav Bolkhovitin <vst@vlnb.net>, http://scst.sourceforge.net